Nueva Era, Ilocos Norte: Demographics

-In the 2020 census, the population of Nueva Era stood at 11,968 people, with a density of sigfig 11,968/515.02.
+In the 2024 census, the population of Nueva Era was 13,305 people, with a density of sigfig 13,305/515.02.

+Economy

+Nueva Era's economy relies on agriculture.
+Nueva Era produces rice, corn, root crops, vegetables, and mung beans.
+Nueva Era is also known for its bamboo and bolo plant craft industry.

 Government

 Local government

 Nueva Era is part of the second congressional district of the province of Ilocos Norte.
 It is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.